|The side of the Parish Church of St. Tudy. We walked on a narrow stone rain gully on the side of the church to reach the cemetery.

 From this site:

-The family of Captain William Bligh, of “Mutiny on the Bounty” fame, lived in St. Tudy for many generations, at Tinten Manor.
+The family of Captain William Bligh, of “Mutiny on the Bounty” fame, lived in St. Tudy for many generations at Tinten Manor.
 Captain Bligh was born here in 1754, the fateful voyage of the HMS Bounty took place in 1787.
-The church town is the only village in St Tudy parish, which is characterized by rolling farmland and woods.
+The church town is the only village in St Tudy parish, characterized by rolling farmland and woods.